waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 |5|9%|12/10/2019|4|47|203|64|11|17|92|0|447|

-## Evolution 1 | Competition results: Position - X/X | Percentile - X%
+## Evolution 1 | Competition results: Position - 13/23 | Percentile - 54%
 ----

 On 7th October we found out that our agent is entering into the dead ends and getting killed.